 NET ASSET VALUE PER SHARE

-The Company's indicative share price as quoted on the Luxembourg Stock Exchange decreased by 4.7 per cent in the period from € 17.00 at 31 March 2021 to € 16.20 at 30 September 2021, with the highest trade being at € 18.30 during the period.
-The total shareholder return since inception (taking into account the initial price of € 7.1945 and including dividends paid) is 7.4 per cent per annum.
-The growth in NAV, including dividends paid, reflects an 8.4 per cent compounded increase since March 2009.
-The Company's ordinary shares are listed on the Luxembourg Stock Exchange, Euronext Amsterdam and the Johannesburg Stock Exchange; the listing on the Johannesburg Stock Exchange is a secondary listing.
+The Company’s indicative share price as quoted on the Luxembourg Stock Exchange decreased by 27.5 per cent in the period from € 20.00 at 31 March 2022 to € 14.50 at 30 September 2022, with the highest trade being at € 19.80 during the period.
+The total shareholder return since inception (taking into account the initial price of € 7.1945 and including dividends paid) is 6.1 per cent per annum.
+The growth in NAV, including dividends paid, reflects an 8.8 per cent compounded increase since March 2009.
+The Company’s ordinary shares are listed on the Luxembourg Stock Exchange, Euronext, Amsterdam and the Johannesburg Stock Exchange; the listing on the Johannesburg Stock Exchange is a secondary listing.

-Reinet recognises that the long-term financial impact of COVID-19 may still be unknown.
-However, it continues to value its investments in line with International Private Equity and Venture Capital Valuation ('IPEV') guidelines and its approved valuation procedures and methodologies.
-All investment valuations have been prepared using latest available data and discussions have taken place with fund managers to determine any significant changes in value and any impacts related to COVID-19.
-Future valuations will take into account any new impacts of COVID-19 which could affect the valuation of underlying unlisted investments.
+Reinet continues to value its investments in line with the International Private Equity and Venture Capital Valuation (‘IPEV’) guidelines and its approved valuation procedures and methodologies.
+All investment valuations have been prepared using latest available data, including exchange rates and listed share prices as at 30 September 2022.
+Discussions have taken place with fund managers and investee companies to determine any significant changes in value and any impacts related to COVID-19, the Ukraine crisis, volatility in stock and currency markets, interest rates and inflation.
+Future valuations will take into account any new impacts of the above, which could affect the valuation of underlying investments.

 Reinet seeks, through a range of investment structures, to build partnerships with other investors, specialised fund managers and entrepreneurs to find and develop opportunities for long-term value creation for its shareholders.

-Since its formation in 2008, Reinet has invested some € 3.2 billion and at 30 September 2021 committed to provide further funding of € 524 million to its current investments.
-Details of the funding commitments outstanding are given in the table on page 9 of this report.
-New commitments during the period under review amounted to € 281 million, and a total of € 110 million was funded during the period.
+Since its formation in 2008, Reinet has invested some € 3.5 billion and at 30 September 2022 committed to provide further funding of € 484 million to its current investments.
+Details of the funding commitments outstanding are given in the table on page 10 of this report.
+New commitments during the period under review amounted to € 53 million, with a net total of € 79 million funded during the period.

 Major items impacting the NAV, significant changes in carrying value and new investments during the period under review are described below.